textcreationpartnership/A02073/README.md

 #####Front#####

+1. To the Gentlemen Readers, HEALTH.
+Authoris ad librum suum carmen Ouidianum, cum diutina febri rure laboraret.Parue (ne•… inuideo) sine
-1. Authoris ad librum suum carmen Ouidianum, cum diutina febri rure laboraret.
+    _ Authoris ad librum suum carmen Ouidianum, cum diutina febri rure laboraret.

-1. In praise of the Author.
+    _ In praise of the Author.

+1. TO THE RIGHT Worshipfull, Sir Charles Blount, Knight, indewed with perfections of learning, and titles of nobility: Robert Greene wisheth increase of honour and vertue.

+1. TO THE AVTHOVR HIS FRIEND.

+1. In ROBERTI GRENI Metamorphosin, carmen ENKOMIASTIKON.

+1. In laudem Roberti Greni Cantab. in Artibus Magistri.

 #####Body#####

+1. ALCIDA GREENES Metamorphosis.

-1. ALCIDA, her first Historie.
+    _ ALCIDA, her first Historie.

+1. The second Discourse.

-1. The second Historie of ERIPHILA of Taproban•….
+    _ The second Historie of ERIPHILA of Taproban•….

+1. The third Discourse, of MARPESIA.

-1. The third Historie of MARPESIA of Taprobane.
+    _ The third Historie of MARPESIA of Taprobane.

 **Types of content**